jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   786 "Keyboard instruments"
   787 "Stringed instruments"
   788 "Wind instruments"
-  # 789 is unassigned; FLP uses it for percussion and rhythm
+# 789 Is Unassigned; FLP Uses it for Percussion and Rhythm
  790 "Amusements" + "Recreation"
   791 Public entertainment
   792 "Theater"